jpswade/laravel-database-tools/README.md

 - Update the charset and collation
 - Fixes the "no such function" error by giving SQLite MySQL compatibility by creating the missing function using PDO for SQLite using PHP functions.
+- Uses MySQL commands to optimize database tables (using OPTIMIZE TABLE)

 ## Install